ibm-cloud-docs/cloud-logs/alerts.md

 * Construct the queries for your specific needs.
 Define a query that captures the logs that you want to inspect, and make the query more specific by filtering by application, subsystem, and severity.
 Then, select the range of conditions to trigger an alert.
 For example, you might set to trigger an alert when more than 10 logs are received over a specific time frame.

 * Use a machine learning-based approach.
-Using this setting, IBM Cloud Logs profiles your data and automatically detects abnormal behavior.
+Using this setting, {{site.data.keyword.logs_full_notm}} profiles your data and automatically detects abnormal behavior.

 * Receive personalized notifications.
 Receive real-time push notifications to your preferred communication channel.

-Standard alerts are the simplest alerts that are offered by IBM Cloud Logs.
+Standard alerts are the simplest alerts that are offered by {{site.data.keyword.logs_full_notm}}.
 These can be used to cover your most obvious use cases as a foundation for your observability system.

 ### Time relative alerts